pearcej/cpp4python/_sources/Exception_Handling/ExceptionHandling.rst

 ~~~~~~~~~~~~~~~~~~

 There are two types of errors that typically occur when writing
 programs.
-The first, known as a syntax error, simply means that the
+The first, known as a **syntax error**, simply means that the
 programmer has made a mistake in the structure of a statement or
 expression.
 For example, it is incorrect to write a statement in one line and
 forget the semicolon.